Last Updated on June 16, 2023 by Matt

 With pneumatic technology, it is possible to create super-impressive, surfable waves.
 In a pneumatic system, watertight concrete chambers with air blowers are built at the end of the pool.
 When these blowers vent the air out, it pushes the water inside the chambers, down and out to generate waves.
 This system allows the replication of different patterns of waves, some for beginners, and some for more advanced surfers.

 But aside from its undeniable wave-generating capabilities, the pneumatic approach also means longevity.
 None of the parts would be underwater, taking away any chance of corrosion.
 It also means minimal maintenance cost because the pool no longer needs draining.

-The staff have easy access to the system in case of a possible repair.
+The staff has easy access to the system in case of a possible repair.
 Pneumatic systems even have standardized machine parts that make finding replacements easy.
-Apart from that, its multiple chamber feature lets the system operate even with one chamber down.
+Apart from that, its multiple-chamber feature lets the system operate even with one chamber down.
 This makes maintenance and repair possible without shutting down the whole operation.